elzster/BeerAnalyzer/README.md

 ![header image](/beer/readme_images/data_process.png)

 # Beer Review - Sentiment Analysis
-Vader - Valence Aware Dictionary and Sentiment Analysis
+VADER - Valence Aware Dictionary for sEntiment Reasoning
+* 'Opinion Mining' or 'Quantifying the Emotion of a Word'
 * Approximately 10k individual reviews web scraped using beautiful soup from 'Ratebeer.com'
 * Objective is to compare review sentiment with actual rating provided by same users which rates each beer from 0-5.
 ![header image](/beer/readme_images/vader_top.png)